nannaabhiram/Quiz-Master_1/UNIVERSAL-WIFI-GUIDE.md

-# 🌐 Universal WiFi Support for Quiz Master
+# 🌐 Universal WiFi Support for peekaboo

 ## ✅ **DONE: Dynamic IP Detection Implemented!**

-Your Quiz Master application now **automatically detects and adapts** to any WiFi network without manual IP configuration!
+Your peekaboo application now **automatically detects and adapts** to any WiFi network without manual IP configuration!

 ## 🚀 **How It Works:**